CLEVERHome Storage

 Cons:

 Why We Recommend It for Small Apartments: If you only do one thing from this entire list, make it this.
-Replacing your mismatched hangers with slim velvet ones is like adding an extra foot of rod space for around $20.
-We tested this in a 24-inch apartment closet and went from fitting 30 items to over 45 on the same rod.
-The visual difference alone — everything uniform, nothing sliding off — makes a tiny closet feel twice as organized.
+Replacing mismatched hangers with slim velvet ones is like adding an extra foot of rod space for around $20.
+In a typical 24-inch apartment closet, this swap can move capacity from roughly 30 items to more than 45 on the same rod.
+The visual difference alone -- everything uniform, nothing sliding off -- makes a tiny closet feel twice as organized.

 4. Simple Houseware Crystal Clear Over-the-Door Shoe Organizer